yashmanne/Benning_Simple/README.md

 Now that you have the key created you will need to run the `cat ~/.ssh/id_ed25519.pub` and copy the contents it displays (it should look like “ssh-ed25519 AAA …… email@website.com”).

 Log in to GitHub and click the icon in the right hand corner and select preferences.
-Click the section labeled “SSH Keys”.
-Here, paste the contents copied above into the box provided, and give it a good title (maybe your computer name) and an expiration date.
+Click the section labeled “Settings” then "SSH and GPG keys".
+Next, click "New SSH Key"  paste the contents copied above into the box provided, and give it a good title (maybe your computer name) and an expiration date.

 ## First Steps
 On the Lab MacBook: